SEND Code of Practice

 Elmfield School has two SENCOs (Special Educational Needs Coordinators) available to support you and your child.

-For pupils in the Early Years – Year 6 Contact Mrs Jo White (at Elmfield Primary on Wed, Thurs, Fri)
+For pupils in the Early Years – Year 6 Contact Claire Spencer (at Elmfield Early Years and Primary)

 For pupils in Year 7 – Year 11 Contact Mr Michael Dennington (at Elmfield Secondary)